How Do You Prove Security Awareness Is Working?

 Some organizations even track the fastest reporters, since those individuals effectively act as an early detection network.

-With Hoxhunt, for example, the median reporting time for a real threat is 25 minutes.
-The fastest 10% of Hoxhunt users report within 55 seconds, and the fastest 5% in as little as 39 seconds, effectively acting as an early detection network.
+In Hoxhunt platform data from 2026, the median reporting time for a real threat is 25 minutes and the fastest 10% of users report within 55 seconds.
+The fastest 5% report in as little as 39 seconds (Hoxhunt Phishing Trends Report 2026), effectively acting as an early detection network.

 Training people to recognize phishing is useful.
 But reducing reporting time usually comes from habit formation.